Office of Management & Budget

 Highlights

-• Four police and fire academies to increase staffing, and fire academies to increase staffing. plus $7 million for police cars, fire trucks, and ambulance replacements
+• Three police and two fire academies to increase staffing, plus $9.4 million for public safety capital replacement

-• Continue $10 million street resurfacing program, traffic safety program, NTMP, and street striping and light program.
+• Continue $10 million street resurfacing program, traffic safety program, Neighborhood Traffic Management Program, and street striping and light program

-• Includes operating costs for bond projects: Children's Museum, MACC, and Penguin Exhibit
+• Includes operating costs for bond projects (Mexican American Cultural Center, La Nube Children’s Museum, and Penguin Exhibit) and $1 million for park amenities

 Notice Of Intent for COs